minhanh0503/minhanh0503/README.md

 - Been playing piano since I was 4!
 - Childhood dream: Attend music school for piano
 - MBTI: ISFP (creativity + adaptability)
-- Big fan of K-dramas & BigBang 🎤
+- Big fan of K-dramas & tvshows or movies about medical

 ---